Game susceptibility, Correlation and Payoff capacity as a measure of Cooperative behavior in the thermodynamic limit of some Social dilemmas: Conclusion

 Depending on the values of game parameters, all three indicators, i.e., \textit{game susceptibility, correlation} and \textit{payoff capacity}, show that in the \textit{infinite} player limit, a significant fraction of players cooperate, even if \textit{Defection} is the Nash equilibrium in the \textit{two-player} limit.
-The pure Nash equilibrium for the H-D game in the \textit{two-player} limit is same number of \textit{Hawks} (i.e., \textit{Defect}) and \textit{Doves} (i.e., \textit{Cooperate}).
-All three indicators show that in the thermodynamic limit, for increasing resource value $\mathfrak{r}$, and with fixed injury cost $\mathfrak{d}$, a larger than equal fraction of players tends to cooperate and switch to \textit{Dove} strategy.
-However, a slightly different result is obtained for the PG game, where a larger than an equal fraction of players starts to cooperate, i.e., \textit{provide}, for the condition $\mathfrak{r}>\frac{(\mathfrak{t}-2\mathfrak{p})}{2}$, while this behavior is reversed, i.e., a larger than an equal fraction of players starts to defect (or, \textit{free-ride}) when the above condition is not met, i.e., $\mathfrak{r}<\frac{(\mathfrak{t}-2\mathfrak{p})}{2}$.
+In the appendix, we show that the even if the pure Nash equilibrium for the HDG in the \textit{two-player} limit is one player plays \textit{Hawk} (i.e., \textit{Defect}) while other player plays \textit{Dove} (i.e., \textit{Cooperate}), in the thermodynamic limit all three indicators show that for increasing resource value $\mathfrak{r}$, and with fixed injury cost $\mathfrak{d}$, a larger than equal fraction of players tends to cooperate and switch to \textit{Dove} strategy.
+However, a slightly different result is obtained for the PGG, where a larger than equal fraction of players starts to cooperate, i.e., \textit{provide}, for the condition $\mathfrak{r}>\frac{(\mathfrak{t}-2\mathfrak{p})}{2}$, while this behaviour is reversed, i.e., a larger than equal fraction of players starts to defect (or, \textit{free-ride}) when the above condition is not met, i.e., $\mathfrak{r}<\frac{(\mathfrak{t}-2\mathfrak{p})}{2}$.

-If we consider and compare the results obtained in Ref.~\cite{ref4} and this paper, then individual player's average payoff $\langle \Lambda_1 \rangle$ and payoff capacity $\mathbb{S}_g$ serve as the best indicators to study cooperative behavior among players in the thermodynamic limit.
-Using either indicator ($\langle \Lambda_1 \rangle$ or $\mathbb{S}_g$), we see both AS and DS methods fail in both games for limiting and finite values of $\beta$.
-The other indicators, like game susceptibility and correlation, can also be used to study cooperative behavior among players in the thermodynamic limit, as we see in our work.
-However, the results obtained for these indicators (i.e., game magnetization, game susceptibility, and correlation) via the DS method either agree or disagree with the results of NEM and ABM, depending on the type of game.
-Finally, in the thermodynamic limit, we see that AS is a flawed method to study cooperative behavior among players for both games.
+If we consider and compare the results obtained in Ref.~\cite{ref4} and this paper, then individual player's average payoff $\langle \Lambda_1 \rangle$ and payoff capacity $\mathbb{S}_g$ serve as the best indicators to study cooperative behaviour among players in the thermodynamic limit.
+Using either indicator ($\langle \Lambda_1 \rangle$ or $\mathbb{S}_g$), we see the failure of both AS and DS methods, in both games, for limiting as well as finite values of $\beta$.
+The other indicators, like game susceptibility and correlation, can also be used to study cooperative behaviour among players in the thermodynamic limit, as we see in our work.
+However, the results obtained for these indicators (i.e., game magnetization, game susceptibility, and correlation) via DS method either agree or disagree with the results of NEM and ABM, depending on the type of game.
+Finally, for both games, we see that AS is a flawed method to study cooperative behaviour among players, in the thermodynamic limit.